-The generous tropical climate of the island and its fertile soils are favorable for flourishing of hundreds of plants in Jamaica.
-Luscious, and remarkably diversified vegetation characterize our plant life.
+The generous tropical climate of the island and its fertile soils are favorable for flourishing of hundreds of Jamaican plants.

 We have a vast number of endemic plants here.
 So much so that this led to a unique composition in the forest of the Blue Mountains, the John Crow Mountains as well as the Cockpit Country.